 A cyber security plan provides a long-term guide for addressing your most pressing IT security risks, tackling future cyber security initiatives and investments, and building a culture of cyber security awareness among your employees.
 Its primary goal is to maintain a strong security posture despite changes in the business and the cyber threat landscape.
 The following sections provide a high-level overview of what it takes to build and maintain a strategic IT security plan for your business.

 Step 1: Explore, Discover & Prioritize IT Security Risks

-A team of capable security professionals can help improve your IT security position. by engaging your company’s key stakeholders in a deep-dive IT security assessment that evaluates your environment, you can work with your IT team to prioritize information security risks, so you know what to address and when.
+A team of capable security professionals can help improve your IT security position.
+By engaging your company’s key stakeholders in a deep-dive IT security assessment that evaluates your environment, you can prioritize information security risks with your IT team.
+Hence, you know what to address and when.

 A thorough cyber risk assessment often evaluates both the technology and human aspects of your organization’s security posture.
-By taking a deep dive into your operations, you gain a better understanding of where and how your company’s sensitive data is being used.
+By taking a deep dive into your operations, you understand where and how your company’s sensitive data is being used.
 Your IT services provider can work with your leadership team members to answer questions like:

 - What qualifies as business-critical and/or sensitive data?

-- Who really needs access to what data and when?
+- Who needs access to what information and when?

 - What compliance regulations and/or industry standards are you responsible for upholding?

 - Are your employees guilty of poor physical IT security habits?

 Step 2: Align IT Security Initiatives with the Business Vision